 Leonardo DiCaprio and Kate Winslet star as Frank and April Wheeler.
 They follow a common path, they fall in love, get married, move to suburbia, have kids, all the time while working jobs they hate and slowly becoming bored of life and each other.
 Without giving too much away, April Wheeler tries to change the trajectory of their boring lives by convincing Frank to start afresh and move to Paris.

-April Wheeler’s character really resonated with me “it takes backbone to lead the life you want” is what she told Frank.
+April Wheeler’s character really resonated with me, she told Frank “it takes backbone to lead the life you want”.
 She knew there was more to life than working as a housewife and her husband working a “stupid job” in the city.
-April couldn’t stand life’s pretences, the fake friends, routine nights out and was desperate to escape their suburban hell.
+April couldn’t stand life’s pretences, her fake friends and their routine nights out.
+She was desperate to escape their suburban hell.

 “It takes backbone to lead the life you want”April Wheeler (Revolutionary Road)